writtenmaterial/beemo/README.md

 # Home
 Are you tired of dealing with spammy userbot raids on your Discord server?
 Beemo might just be the solution you've been looking for!
 Beemo is a free antispam Discord Bot that can help you put an end to those pesky raids once and for all.

-!!!warning Important Note
-!!!

-!!!success You can skip this step
+!!!success You can skip this
 Slash commands have been added to Beemo.
 !!!